Kyoto Koka University ロゴ

 Faculty of Nursing, Social Work and Rehabilitation Science Department of Social Work and Rehabilitation Science Speech-language Hearing Therapy Major

-1.Learn directly from doctors and speech therapists active on the front lines of the medical field
+Learn directly from doctors and speech-language hearing therapists active at the forefront of clinical practice

 2.Plenty of opportunities to learn about clinical practice in real-life settings